A Guide for Employers

 If my business is not listed above, does the Act apply?

-Smoking in all indoor places of employment is prohibited, unless the business is specifically exempted by the Act.
+Smoking and the use of e-cigarettes or vaping products in all indoor places of employment is prohibited, unless the business is specifically exempted by the Act.

 How does this Act affect private offices?

-Employees with private offices are prohibited from smoking in their office or anywhere in the building.
+Employees with private offices are prohibited from smoking and the use of e-cigarettes or vaping products in their office or anywhere in the building.

 What do I need to do to ensure compliance with the Act?

 Employers must post conspicuous “No Smoking” signs at every entrance.
-Non-exempt businesses must keep smoking paraphernalia, including items to be used as ash receptacles, from areas where smoking is prohibited and inform smoking customers or clients that smoking is not permitted.
+Non-exempt businesses must keep smoking paraphernalia, including items to be used as ash receptacles, from areas where smoking and the use of e-cigarettes or vaping products is prohibited and inform smoking customers or clients that smoking, and the use of e-cigarettes or vaping products is not allowed.

-Free, downloadable “No Smoking” signs are available on the “No Smoking” Signs webpage.
+Free, downloadable “No Smoking” and “No Vaping” signs are available on the “No Smoking” Signs webpage.

 How will the Act be enforced?